samt11345/goat-notes/gist-template.md

  -(.): Matches any character except a newline.

-^: Asserts the start of the string.
+^: Start of the string.

-[a-zA-Z0-9._-]+: Matches the local part.
+([a-z0-9_\.-]+): This captures the username part before the "@" symbol.
+It allows lowercase letters, digits, underscores, dots, and hyphens, with at least one or more characters.

-@: Matches the "@" symbol.
+@: Matches the "@" symbol literally.

-[a-zA-Z0-9.-]+: Matches the domain name (excluding the top-level domain).
+([\da-z\.-]+): This captures the domain name before the dot.
+It allows digits, lowercase letters, dots, and hyphens, with at least one or more characters.

-\.: Matches a dot before the top-level domain.
+\.: Matches the dot (.) symbol literally.

-[a-zA-Z]{2,}: Matches the top-level domain with at least two alphabetical characters.
+([a-z\.]{2,6}): This captures the top-level domain (like "com" or "org").
+It allows lowercase letters and dots, with a length between 2 and 6 characters.

-$: Asserts the end of the string.
+$: End of the string.

 ### Anchors